bluesky-social/bsky-docs/blog/2025-01-13-typescript-sdk-release.md

 The example above shows how data can be discriminated based on the `$type` property.
 There are, however, several disadvantages to relying on string comparison for discriminating data types:

-- Having to use inline strings (`'app.bsky.embed.images'`) yields a lot of code, hurting readability and bundle size.
+- Having to use inline strings yields a lot of code, hurting readability and bundle size.
 - In particular instances, the `$type` property can actually have two values to describe the same lexicon.
-An "images" embed, for example, can use `$type: 'app.bsky.embed.images'` or `$type: 'app.bsky.embed.images#main'`.
+An "images" embed, for example, can use both `app.bsky.embed.images` and `app.bsky.embed.images#main` as `$type`.
 This makes the previous point even worse.

 In order to alleviate these issues, the SDK provides type checking predicate functions.
 In their previous implementation, the `is*` utilities where defined as follows: